-A student must achieve a 4.00 to be placed on the principal's list.
-A student must achieve a 3.50 nine-week grade average or above in order to be placed on the honor roll.
-Students achieving a 3.00 to 3.49 nine-week grade average will be placed on the merit roll
+A student must achieve a 4.0 to be placed on the Principal's Roll.
+A student must achieve a 3.5 nine-week grade average or above in order to be placed on the Honor Roll.
+Students achieving a 3.0 to 3.49 nine-week grade average will be placed on the merit roll.
+Students achieving a 2.5 to 2.99 will be placed on the Achievement Roll.